-Varicose veins have traditionally been treated by a surgical procedure known as “stripping,” in which the veins were removed via surgical incisions while the patient was under general anesthesia in the operating room.
 Thanks to advancements in medical treatment and technology, this is no longer the standard way of treating varicose veins.
-Instead, much less invasive and painful methods that use foam injections (called Sclerotherapy), radiofrequency energy (called Closurefast) or medical grade glue (called Venaseal) are now preferred by most providers and patients.
+Instead, much less invasive and painful methods are now preferred by most providers and patients.

-Varicose Veins Are Easier to Treat Than You May Think
+Varicose Vein Treatments Are Less Painful Than You Might Think

-Radiofrequency ablation treatment, known as Closurefast or laser, uses a specialized catheter to direct gentle heat into the interior of a vein after a local anesthetic.
+Radiofrequency ablation (RFA) treatment, known as Closurefast, uses a specialized catheter to direct gentle heat into the interior of the diseased vein causing the varicose veins after a local anesthetic.
+This is usually the greater saphenous vein.
 This heat closes off the affected vein while allowing nearby veins that are healthy to continue maintaining blood flow.
 Any surface-level veins that are connected to the treated vein may also shrink on their own.
 If not, they can be treated with sclerotherapy afterward if necessary.

 What Are Foam Sclerotherapy Injection Vein Treatments?